AlexAnth/AppIRDM/README.md

-# Email Filtering and Querying Project
+# Email Filtering and Querying

 This project was conducted my first quartile in the spring semester for the master course of Web information retrieval and data mining -  2IMM15 at TU/e.
 You can view the original report [here](documentation/IRDM%20project%20report.pdf)